By Francois DeMadre ,

 In this environment, risks are no longer isolated within individual entities.
 Instead, they become shared concerns of the entire team.
 The architects might highlight potential design risks early in the process, the contractors can bring attention to potential construction challenges, and the airport authority can provide crucial insights into operational and regulatory risks.

 This joint decision-making process allows for early and proactive identification, assessment, and management of potential risks, reducing the impact of uninsured and uninsurable risks.
-Furthermore, because of the shared risk and reward structure in IPD, all parties are incentivized to manage and mitigate potential risks proactively.
+Furthermore, because of the shared risk and reward structure in IPD, all parties are incentivised to manage and mitigate potential risks proactively.

 Managing uninsured and uninsurable risks is essential for the success and profitability of construction projects.
 By embracing risk quantification, adopting collaborative delivery methods, and implementing innovative risk-sharing strategies, the construction industry can mitigate the impact of these risks and foster more transparent and efficient project execution.